ScottGCode/SVGLogoGenerator/README.md

 ## Description

 As a freelance web developer I wanted a simple way to generate a logo for my projects so that I dont have to pay a graphic designer.
 I developed this application to be easy and straight forward so you can spend more time working on your code.
 This is a Node.js command-line application that takes in user input to generate a logo and save it as an SVG file.
 This application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a `.svg` file.
-This application features Node.js filesystem and inquirer 8.2.4.
+This application features Node.js fs and inquirer.
 This application also utilizes Jest for running the unit tests to ensure the code is working properly.
 This allows any user to devote more time working on the code instead of creating a logo from scratch.
-I learned how to work with more Node.js packages to dynamically prompt a user and generate files as well as test the code to ensure its functionality.
+I learned how to work with object oriented programming and more Node.js packages to dynamically prompt a user and generate files as well as test the code to ensure its functionality.

 ## Installation